Dreaming381/Latios-Framework-Documentation/Core/Smart Blobbers.md

 }
 ```

-First, notice the `[WithEntityQueryOptions]`.
-This is a general requirement of
+First, notice the `[WithOptions]`.
+This is a general requirement of all queries
-all queries in baking systems, but is an easy thing to forget so it is worth
+in baking systems, but is an easy thing to forget so it is worth reiterating.
-reiterating.

 Second, notice that the system is updated in the `SmartBlobberBakingGroup`.
 This
 is really important, because the magic happens shortly after this point.
 There